 I graduated from university in the summer of 2017 and like many people when they graduate, still had no idea what I really wanted to do.
-I was a complete digital marketing beginner but it’s something I’d always had an interest in marketing and after months of temping was put in contact with Ian, a director here at Boom.
+I was a complete digital marketing beginner but it’s something I’d always had an interest in, and after months of temping was put in contact with Ian, a director at Boom.
 In the space of a couple of weeks, I had my interview and assessment and was offered a six-week internship – my career in marketing was born.

-In January, I joined the team here at Boom Online on a six-week internship and threw myself into the world of digital marketing.
+In January 2018, I joined the team at Boom Online and threw myself into the world of digital marketing.
 I didn’t know what to expect as this was my first ‘proper’ job, so I’m going to share with you a few tips that I’ve learnt in the past couple months and hopefully you’ll be able to use them on your own SEO journey.

 My Initial Worries & Training